 In 2000, Seiler worked closely with Major League Baseball, the MLB Players Association and the United States Olympic Committee (USOC) to help lead Team USA to its first ever Olympic gold medal at the Sydney Games.
-The Trenton, N.J., native recently held an at-large position on the Executive Committee of the World Baseball Softball Confederation (WBSC) and is currently the first vice president of COPABE, the Pan American Baseball Confederation.
+The Trenton, N.J., native was elected the second vice chairman for the baseball division of the World Baseball Softball Confederation (WBSC) in 2017 and is currently the first vice president of COPABE, the Pan American Baseball Confederation.
 Seiler was also one of two technical delegates for baseball in the Beijing 2008 Olympic Games.

 Seiler holds a Bachelor of Science degree in biology (pre-med) from the University of Scranton where he played soccer for the nationally ranked Royals.
-Paul and his wife, Wendi, have a son, Braden, and a daughter, Abigail, and they live in Cary, N.C.
+Paul and his wife, Wendi live in Cary, North Carolina, with their son, Braden, and daughter, Abigail.

 Senior Director, Retail

-Carrington Austin was named USA Baseball's first-ever Director, Retail, in May 2013, where her responsibilities involve the management of the USA Baseball online shop and fulfillment center in Durham, N.C.
+Carrington Austin was named USA Baseball's first-ever Director, Retail, in May 2013 before being named Senior Director, Retail, in January 2017.
+In that role, her responsibilities involve the management of the USA Baseball online shop and fulfillment center in Durham, N.C.